About Butua State - Pindula, Local Knowledge

 This article is an orphan, as no other articles link to it.
 Please introduce links to this page from Template:PAGENAMEU&fulltext=Search&ns0=1&title=Special%3ASearch&advanced=1&fulltext=Template:PAGENAMEU related articles; try the Find link tool for suggestions.
 (February 2016)

 The Butua State is one of the precolonial states that existed in the Zimbabwean plateau.
 It was closely related to the Great Zimbabwe Kingdom which eventually declined in 1650.
-It was located near present day Bulawayo at Khami.
+It was located near present day Bulawayo at Khami / Khame Ruins.

 See National Museums and Monuments of Zimbabwe.